ballerina-platform/ballerina-distribution/examples/websocket-service-payload-constraint-validation/websocket_service_payload_constraint_validation.md

 # WebSocket service - Payload constraint validation

 Through service payload constraint validation, the request payload can be validated according to the defined constraints.
-The constraint validation happens along with the data binding step in the resource signature parameter.
+The constraint validation happens along with the data binding step in the remote function signature parameter.
 If the validation fails, the `onError` remote function is dispatched with the validation error details.

 ::: code websocket_service_payload_constraint_validation.bal :::